Miracle Service Version 11 Upgrade Now AvailableMarch 15, 2023

 Another helpful tip is to track subsequent service calls on the same devices.
 For example, a device that requires service within 30 days of a service tech’s visit is counted as the same event, and therefore it counts against that employees FCSR.
 This ensures technicians don’t close the call prematurely, and also look to make sure the machine is running smoothly in all areas of operation before they close the call.

-There are many metrics you can track on your field service team that will allow you to implement a continuous improvement model.
+There are many field service performance metrics you can track on your team that will allow you to implement a continuous improvement model.
 More efficiency means higher profits.
 Miracle Service goes one step further; we have these metrics built into the software so everything is tracked automatically.
 For those in the office equipment industry we have also partnered with BEI Pros.
 This exciting partnership gives dealers the option of sharing their service metrics into an industry database that can give you comparative information with similar service providers.
-Does it take your technicians too long to replace a fuser assembly on an HP 4015?
+Does it take your technicians too long to replace a fuser assembly on an HP M479?
 Are you paying more than the industry average for a Drum unit on a Canon ImageRunner?

 In today’s business climate, growing your business is often a difficult task, but lowering your costs guarantees an increase in profits.
 The most important metric of all may just be your FCSR.

 Contact your Miracle Service Rep today to find out how we can help you establish your benchmarks.